Free Willy 2: The Adventure Home: Plot

 At a donut shop, Elvis, who ran away yesterday after Jesse, Glen and Annie denied help which in-turn caused Annie to accidentally break her promise in allowing him to contribute more, overhears John and Wilcox's real plan to sell the whales and lock them up.
 With the oil spill reaching dangerous proximity to the cove, Benbrook Oil and the whalers boom it off despite Jesse, Randolph, and Nadine's objections and begin extracting the whales.
 Elvis rushes back to camp to warn Jesse and Nadine.
-They confront John, and he and his assistant are knocked into the water for breaking his promise.
+They confront John, and he and his assistant are knocked into the water for going back on his promise.
 Willy rescues Littlespot from the extraction.
 Jesse hijacks the Little Dipper, to lead the whales to safety.
 On Jesse's signal, Willy breaks the boom and leads his siblings away.
 The Dakar explodes due to fuel vapors igniting after engineers try to start the generator, resulting in the crude oil catching fire.

 Randolph picks up Glen and Annie, who located Elvis while returning from their unsuccessful search for him, and they follow the kids' path as Randolph sends a distress call.
 The whales swim under the flaming oil to safety, but the kids fall into danger when they head into another cove.
 The fogginess from the smoke causes Jesse to hit a rock, and the Little Dipper begins to sink while the flames seal off the cove.
 A search and rescue helicopter locates them, pulling Elvis and Nadine to safety, but Jesse slips out of the harness and the helicopter is forced to leave him behind due to smoke choking the engine.
 Jesse nearly drowns, but Willy returns for his friend and carries him safely under the fire in time for the adults to retrieve Jesse.
 Though Jesse is curious as to why Willy hasn't left, Randolph reveals the signal must be performed.
 Jesse does it and he, Glen, and Annie say goodbye to Willy.